jonscheiding/phone-ringer/Readme.md

 # Arduino-Like Telephone Ring Voltage Generator

+> **NOTE**
+> This project is somewhat incomplete.
+The finished product was able to ring a modern electronic telephone, but it wasn't able to drive the physical clapper on an older phone.
+I didn't pursue it any further from that point, so take what's here with a grain of salt.

 This repository chronicles my project to build a telephone ring voltage generator using an Arduino-like microcontroller.
 The goal is to generate a 90V AC signal at 20Hz.

 This project went through many phases, which I've documented approximately in the history of this repository.